BioContainers/edu/series/101/25_running-example.md

  $ docker pull biocontainers/blast
 ~~~

-This is the magin of Docker and containers, the software is distributed with all the dependencies and shared OS needed to run.
+This is the magic of containers; the software is distributed with all the dependencies and shared OS needed to run.

 <img class="splashIcon" src="{{ site.baseurl}}/img/series/101/what.gif">